 General signs of being ready for complementary feeding include maintaining good head control and being able to move food to the back of the mouth, with the earliest developmental skills for pureed foods typically developing at 3-5 months and for finger foods at 5-7 months (occasionally as early as 4 months).(Lutter, 2021) In general, if the infant refuses when you offer a new food then you should withdraw the food and try again at a later point in time as opposed to forcing the infant to eat it; there is no ideal order to introduce various foods so whenever the infant shows willingness to try something new you can provide it again.

 A 2022 SR/MA comparing the initiation of complementary feeding between 4-6 months vs. at 6 months found no differences in health outcomes.(Verga, 2022) A 2019 SR including 81 articles found no difference in weight outcomes when introducing complementary foods at 4 vs. 6 months.(English, 2019a) There was limited and conflicting evidence that the introduction of complementary foods at <4 months may increase the odds of developing overweight or obesity.
-However, there is evidence that introducing complementary feeding before 4 months may lead to lower satiety responsiveness, higher feeding difficulties, and a lower likelihood of consuming a health-promoting eating pattern.(D’auria, 2020)
+A 2023 SR/MA similarly found low-quality evidence that introduction of complementary feeding <6 months relative to 6 months or greater may lead to increased weight outcomes, though this was only seen in observational studies and not randomized controlled trials.(Padhani, 2023) However, there is evidence that introducing complementary feeding before 4 months may lead to lower satiety responsiveness, higher feeding difficulties, and a lower likelihood of consuming a health-promoting eating pattern.(D’auria, 2020)